 Shingles is also called herpes zoster.
-This infection is most common in people over 50 years old.
+This illness is most common in people over 50 years old.

 What are the symptoms?

 One to 14 days after you start feeling pain, you will notice a rash of small blisters on reddened skin.
-Within a few days after they appear, the blisters will turn yellow, then dry up and form scabs.
-Over the next 2 weeks the scabs drop off, and the skin continues to heal over the next several days to weeks.
+Within a few days after the rash appears, the blisters will turn yellow, then dry up and form scabs.
+Over the next 2 weeks the scabs drop off, and the skin heals over the next several days to weeks.

-Because shingles usually follows nerve paths, the blisters are usually found in a line, often extending from the back or side around to the belly.
-The blisters are almost always on just one side of the body.
-Shingles usually doesn't cross the midline of the body.
-The rash also may appear on one side of your face or scalp.
+The blisters are usually found in a path, often extending from the back or side around to the middle of the belly.
+The blisters are usually on just one side of the body.
+They may also appear on one side of your face or scalp.
 The painful rash may be in the area of your ear or eye.
-When shingles occurs on the head or scalp, symptoms can include headaches and weakness of one side of the face, which causes that side of the face to look droopy.
-The symptoms usually go away eventually, but it may take many months.
+When shingles occurs on the head or scalp, it may cause weakness of one side of the face, making that side of the face look droopy.

 How is it diagnosed?

-Your healthcare provider will ask about your medical history and symptoms.
-Your provider will also examine your skin.
-The diagnosis is usually obvious from the rash.
-To confirm the diagnosis, you may have lab tests to look for the virus in fluid from a blister.
+Your healthcare provider will ask about your symptoms and medical history and examine you.
+The diagnosis is usually obvious from the symptoms and the rash.
+If your provider wants to confirm the diagnosis, you may have lab tests to look for the virus in fluid from a blister.

 How is it treated?

-- antibacterial salves or lotions to help prevent bacterial infection of the blisters.
+- Antibacterial medicine to put on the rash and help prevent bacterial infection of the blisters

 How can I take care of myself?